 This example enumerates the connections of a controller by starting from the instance of CIM_ComputerSystem subclassed as ACME_HBA that represents the RAID controller.
 You must do this procedure for each disk controller that you monitor on the managed server.
-See "Monitoring RAID Controller State" on page 53 for information about locating the RAID controllers attached to a managed system.
+See Monitor RAID Controller State for information about locating the RAID controllers attached to a managed system.